Back

 • graphic elements (for example, sets of icons and illustrations)

-Such a presentation is far more vivid and clear than a few Figma screens
+Such a presentation is far more vivid and clearer than a few Figma screens

-The crypto wallet concept presentation was successful, and our design was approved at the first try.
-So, it laid at the basis for the other screens and UI-kit — a set of the key elements, such as buttons, icons, and forms.
+The crypto wallet concept presentation was successful, and our design was approved on the first try.
+So, it laid the basis for the other screens and UI kit — a set of key elements such as buttons, icons, and forms.

 An animation example for the crypto wallet presentation